Luxembourg City: Climate

+Demographics

+As of 2021, 51.9% of the population are male, and 48.1% are female.
+People younger than 15 years old make up 13.0% of the population, and people 65 years old or older make up 12.0%.

+Immigration

+As of 2021, immigrants make up 72.7% of the total population.
+49.1% were born in other countries of the European Union, and 23.6% were born outside of the European Union.

 Government

 Local government

 Luxembourg City Hall is the heart of the communal administration, and hosts the offices of both the communal council and the mayor.

 Under the Luxembourgish constitution, local government is centred on the city's communal council.
 Consisting of twenty-seven members (fixed since 1964), each elected every six years on the second Sunday of October and taking office on 1 January of the next year, the council is the largest of all communal councils in Luxembourg.
 The city is considered a stronghold of the Democratic Party (DP), which has provided its mayor without interruption since 1969 and is the second-largest party nationally.
 The Democratic Party is the largest party on the council, with ten councillors.

 The city's administration is headed by the mayor, who is the leader of the largest party on the communal council.
 After Xavier Bettel became Luxembourg's new prime minister on 4 December 2013, Lydie Polfer (DP), who had already been in office from 1982 to 1999, was sworn in as new mayor of Luxembourg on 17 December of the same year.
 Since the last elections the mayor leads the cabinet, the College of Aldermen, in which the DP forms a coalition with the CSV.
-Unlike other cities in Luxembourg, which are limited to four aldermen at most, Luxembourg is given special dispensation to have six aldermen on its College.
+Unlike other cities in Luxembourg, which are limited to four aldermen at most, Luxembourg is given special dispensation to have six aldermen on its college.